As he welcomed the first apprentices to a brickwork academy, the Housing Minister encouraged young people to consider a career in construction.

-]Lewis said the sector was booming again thanks to efforts to get the country building and this represented a “great opportunity to carve out a successful and well-paid career.”
+]According to Lewis, the sector was booming again as a result of efforts to rebuild the country, and this represented a “great opportunity to carve out a successful and well-paid career.”

-The housebuilding industry was devastated by the 2008 economic crash, resulting in the loss of quarter of a million construction jobs.
+The housing industry was devastated by the 2008 economic downturn, which resulted in the loss of a quarter-million construction jobs.

-However, the government has put housebuilding at the heart of its long-term economic plan, leading to a revival of the sector with housebuilding levels now double those seen in 2009.
+However, the government has prioritised housebuilding in its long-term economic plan, resulting in a revival of the sector, with housebuilding levels now more than doubling those seen in 2009.

-The Housing Minister issued the rallying cry for youngsters as he attended an open day at the Hodgkinson Brickwork Academy at Derby College ahead of its official launch next week.
+The Housing Minister issued the rallying cry for children while attending an open day at Derby College’s Hodgkinson Brickwork Academy ahead of its official launch next week.

-“For the last 5 years, our efforts have gotten Britain building,” said Housing Minister Brandon Lewis.
-This means that thousands of jobs are now up for grabs – roles that offer a great opportunity to build a successful and well-paid career.
+“For the last five years, our efforts have gotten Britain building,” said Housing Minister Brandon Lewis.
+This means that thousands of jobs are now available – positions that provide a great opportunity to build a successful and well-paying career.

-“The Hodgkinson Brickwork Academy is a fantastic example of how a new generation of talented, ambitious, highly skilled bricklayers can be inspired and developed – nurturing our home-grown talent and building the homes we need for years to come.”
+“The Hodgkinson Brickwork Academy is a fantastic example of how to inspire and develop a new generation of talented, ambitious, highly skilled bricklayers – nurturing our home-grown talent and building the homes we need for years to come.”

-During the visit, Lewis spoke with several new students about their ambitions and met with academy mastermind Ian Hodgkinson, who was inspired to set up the training facility because of a lack of qualified bricklayers in the area.
+During his visit, Lewis spoke with several new students about their goals and met with academy founder Ian Hodgkinson, who was inspired to establish the training facility due to a shortage of qualified bricklayers in the area.

-The father of 3 is a 30-year veteran of the construction industry, having initially trained as a builder and bricklayer before setting up a successful construction business in 1990.
+The father of three is a 30-year construction industry veteran, having started out as a builder and bricklayer before launching a successful construction company in 1990.

-“This is a crucial area for the economy,” said Ian Hodgkinson, managing director of Hodgkinson Builders, “and I am absolutely delighted that the minister has taken the time to visit us and to see what we are doing here.
+“This is a crucial area for the economy,” said Ian Hodgkinson, managing director of Hodgkinson Builders, “and I am absolutely delighted that the minister has taken the time to visit us and see what we are doing here.”

-“We’ve got ambitious young people seeing that a career in bricklaying and construction in general is full of rewards and it is fantastic to be working with such a forward-thinking organisation as Derby College on this academy.
+“We’ve got ambitious young people seeing that a career in bricklaying and construction in general is rewarding, and it’s fantastic to be working on this academy with such a forward-thinking organisation as Derby College.”

-“Together we can get Britain building again and start with the ambitious young men and women who can forge a fantastic career.”
+“Together, we can rebuild Britain, beginning with the ambitious young men and women who can carve out a fantastic career.”

-The academy, set up in partnership with Derby College, will be run at campuses in Ilkeston and the Roundhouse in Pride Park.
-Over 100 potential recruits attending an open day in June, indicating that it is already in high demand.
+The academy, which will be run in collaboration with Derby College, will have campuses in Ilkeston and the Roundhouse in Pride Park.
+Over 100 potential recruits attended an open day in June, indicating that it is already in high demand.

-Derby College business development director, April Hayhurst, said: “The response so far to the Hodgkinson Brick Academy has been outstanding and we are confident of a significant number of new learners joining the programme this September at both our Derby and Ilkeston campuses.
+April Hayhurst, Derby College’s business development director, stated, “The response to the Hodgkinson Brick Academy has been outstanding, and we are confident that a significant number of new learners will join the programme this September at both our Derby and Ilkeston campuses.”

-“Our role as a college is to ensure that young people are ready for the world of work and have the skills that employers need to grow and increase their competitive edge.
+“As a college, our role is to ensure that young people are prepared for the workforce and have the skills that employers require to grow and increase their competitive edge.”